Nooshu/NestJS-Frontend/docs/playwright-improvements.md

 - Added environment-specific timeout configurations
 - Improved server startup detection with better stdout/stderr handling

+### 5. **CI Build Conflicts**
+**Problem**: Playwright configuration was trying to build the application again in CI **Root Cause**: Double building causing conflicts and timing issues **Solution**:
+- Updated `playwright.config.ts` to only start the application in CI, not build it
+- GitHub Actions workflow handles the build process separately
+- Added application startup verification in CI workflow

 ## 🚀 **New Features**

 ### 1. **Local Development Script**